-- Scenario 1 The continuation of current activities This scenario represents the continuation of current practices, which is electricity generation with significant participation of fossil fuel units on Rondônia-Acre isolated system. - Scenario 2 The construction of the new renewable energy plant This scenario represents the use of a new renewable source a small hydro generation plant, considered neutral in terms of GHG emissions.
+- Scenario 1 The continuation of current activities This scenario represents the continuation of current practices, which is electricity generation is met by the implementation of thermoelectric plants, with internal combustion technology, diesel fuelled.
+In this scenario the grid remains with significant participation of fossil fuel units on Rondônia-Acre isolated system. - Scenario 2 The construction of the new renewable energy plant This scenario represents the use of a new renewable source a small hydro generation plant, considered neutral in terms of GHG emissions, i.e. undertake the Project Activity not as a CDM project.